 - Departmental and line-of-business activities like finance, procurement, or human resources often use core business applications to manage tasks and processes.
 However, there are manual or semi-automated steps or tasks that either precede, accompany, or follow transactions in these systems/applications.
 Hyperautomation seeks to fully automate slow, manual processes.
 For example, you could automate the process of purchase requisition approval, which would then speed up and automate the creation of purchase orders.
 In addition, you could start identifying, extracting, and compiling essential information from emails or documents to improve and increase the automation rate going forward.

 - Cross-departmental or cross-line-of-business process orchestration connects business processes that span two or more business applications or systems.
-Core processes typically consist of high-volume tasks that deliver value to customers, are critical for the creation of products or services, and ensure the efficient operation of the organisation.
+Core processes typically consist of high-volume tasks that deliver value to customers, are critical for the creation of products or services, and ensure the efficient operation of the organization.
 Such processes are prime candidates for hyperautomation.
-Examples that apply to most organisations include:
+Examples that apply to most organizations include:

 - Customer journey – It’s no question that customer demands are becoming more complex every day.
 Hyperautomation strategies help businesses identify and automate the best-suited areas of customer experience.
-This includes personalised, omnichannel shopping experiences, seamless fulfilment, and the automation of feedback and input to support R&D and continuous product and service improvement.
+This includes personalized, omnichannel shopping experiences, seamless fulfillment, and the automation of feedback and input to support R&D and continuous product and service improvement.

 Hyperautomation benefits and challenges

 Some of the core benefits of hyperautomation include: